 Pothoulakis Laboratory >

 Our work in the microbiome realm includes a group headed by Dr. Jonathan P. Jacobs that is investigating how the intestinal microbiome contributes to IBD development.

-Dr. Dimitrios Iliopoulos notes that much of this work is focused on how the environment influences IBD pathogenesis through changes in the epigenome and microbiome.
-In the epigenome category, Dr. Iliopoulos and his colleagues are leaders in the use of cutting-edge approaches such as systems science and artificial intelligence to discover the role of DNA methylation and histone modifications in the development of IBD.
+The center is focused on how the environment influences IBD pathogenesis through changes in the epigenome and microbiome.
+In the epigenome category, Dr. Harry Pothoulakis and his colleagues are leaders in the use of cutting-edge approaches such as systems science and artificial intelligence to discover the role of DNA methylation and histone modifications in the development of IBD.

 Dr. Emeran A. Mayer and his colleagues are conducting pioneering studies exploring the interactions between IBD and the nervous system, amid mounting interest in the role of brain alterations in IBD pathogenesis.

 G. Oppenheimer Center for Neurobiology of Stress and Resilience >